Maryland Terrapins Logo

 Maryland Terrapins Logo 1983

 In 1983, the Maryland Terrapins introduced a turtle-less logo.
 Its main element, judging by the size ratio, was the letter “M.” It consisted of many short horizontal lines in red.
 On the left side, the stripes were very thin.
-Then they gradually expanded and reached their maximum thickness on the right side of the letter.
+Then they gradually expanded, reaching their maximum thickness on the right side of the letter.

 At the bottom was the red word “MARYLAND.”
 The font of the inscription corresponded to the proportions of the lines in the “M” composition: the first “MA” was the thinnest, and the last “ND” was the boldest.
-The gradual increase in the thickness of the strokes and a pronounced tilt to the right side created the illusion of movement, which is what the designers wanted.
+The gradual increase in stroke thickness and a pronounced tilt to the right side created the illusion of movement, which the designers intended.

 1988 – 1996